 Prayer is the link that connects us with God – A.B.
 Simpson

-The thing is, spending time with God won’t always feel like a spiritual high and chances are it may not be as exciting as the worship during your Sunday morning church service.
-But, think about it, communicating with your significant other or even your friends isn’t always exciting all the time but it is necessary and meaningful for those relationships to grow.
-Quiet time praying and studying the Bible may not always be exciting but it’s so worth it.
+Spending time with God won’t always feel like a spiritual high and chances are it may not be as exciting as the worship session during your Sunday morning church service.
+But, think about it, communicating with your significant other or even your close friends isn’t always exciting all the time but it is necessary and meaningful for those relationships to grow.
+Quiet time, praying, and studying the Bible may not always be exciting but it’s so worth it.

 2. Talk to God everywhere

-I believe that our relationship with others is important for developing our relationship with God.
+Another way to develop a personal relationship with God is by pursuing a relationship with other Christians.
+I believe that our relationship with other Christians is important for developing our relationship with God.
 I love this verse that says, As iron sharpens iron, so one person sharpens another.
 (Proverbs 27:17) We need each other.
-Learning and growing together with like minded Christians help us to grow closer to God.
+Learning and growing together with like-minded Christians helps us to grow closer to God.

 I was a part of a group in college that held Bible study and worshiped together weekly.
 As each person shared about their experiences with God, the rest of the group was strengthened in their faith and closeness with God.
 Join a group of other Christians at your school, your church, or in your community.
 You never know just how much a relationship with Christians around you might strengthen your own personal relationship with God.

 A relationship is a two-way street, right?
 So, while talking to God is important, listening to him is just as necessary.
 The truth is, God is always speaking but sometimes we fail to hear him.
 We can get distracted by so many things including social media, TV, our friends, and even work.
-Be sure that you’re not letting any distractions get in the way of you hearing God’s voice.
-I can go into more on hearing God’s voice but I’ll save that for another article.
+Be sure that you’re not letting distractions get in the way of you hearing God’s voice.

-It’s not enough to just listen, we should act in obedience when he speaks.
-I know obedience seems like such a harsh word.
-But, the Bible actually says that those who love God will obey his words Obeying God has a lot to do with trusting him.
+However, It’s not enough to just listen, we should act in obedience when he speaks.
+James 1:22 says, “Do not merely listen to the word, and so deceive yourselves.
+Do what it says.”
+I know “obedience” seems like such a harsh word.
+But, the Bible actually says that those who love God will obey his words.
+Obeying God has a lot to do with trusting him.
 When we don’t trust him, we tend to do the opposite of what he says to do.
-When we don’t trust him, it’s also usually because we haven’t yet developed a deep relationship with him.
+When we do trust him, we tend to listen and obey when he speaks.

 It’s tough to have a personal relationship with someone you don’t trust.
 And I get it, I’m pretty skeptical and sometimes I have difficulty trusting people.
-But, let me tell you this, God is trustworthy.
+But, God is trustworthy.
 You can trust him with your whole heart and soul and be confident that he won’t ever let you down.

 You can also trust him with the not-so-pc thoughts and emotions that sometimes go through your heart.
 You can tell him when you feel angry, or when you feel afraid; you can trust him when you’ve sinned or fallen short, and be confident that he won’t turn you away.
 You can tell him your deepest, darkest secrets and the hidden struggles you’d never want anyone else to know about.
 After all, he’s the only one who can heal you from those things to begin with.